A83 Rest and Be Thankful

 Long-term solution

-Finally, the announcement of the preferred route option for a permanent, long-term solution to the challenges at the Rest and Be Thankful on 2 June 2023 is a very important milestone in finding a solution to this long-standing problem.
+The announcement of the preferred route option for a permanent, long-term solution to the challenges at the Rest and Be Thankful on 2 June 2023 was a very important milestone in finding a solution to this long-standing problem.
 The proposed new debris flow shelter will help protect the road and road users from future landslides.
 Work will now be taken forward at pace to further develop our proposals.

 This work underlines the Scottish Government’s commitment to continued work with key stakeholders to ensure that Argyll & Bute remains open for business.